 "Managing for Social Impact: Understanding Best Practices for Philanthropic Support"

-Greetings Boston Philanthropic Roundtable (BPART),
+Greetings from the Steering Committee of the Boston Philanthropic Roundtable (BPART)!

-Thank you for your time and consideration.
+Thank you for your longstanding support of BPART.